whistle87/seminar3/instruction_git.md

 ### Merging

+Merging joins two or more developing histories together.

 For merging changes from one branch to another print

     git merge branch_name

-If merging will be done without conflict commit wil be done automatically with short message
+If merging will be done without conflict commit wil be done automatically with short message.

 ### Merging conflict